moinejf/abc2svg/README.md

   It must be included in the (X)HTML header of the pages where ABC rendering is needed (in `<script src=` tags).

-- `abcps2svg-1.js`
-  This script contains the core and a small PostScript interpreter.
-  It may be used in place of `abc2svg-1.js` to render some customized decorations defined for `abcm2ps`.

 - `abcemb-1.js`
   This script is to be used in (X)HTML pages with the core.
   It replaces the ABC sequences by SVG images of the music